-This is a direct question – and a stark reminder that the answers will depend on the small decisions that each one of use make in our daily lives, about our tolerance for technology, our foundational values, and the nature of our dreams and nightmares.
-Technologies formerly found only in the realm of science fiction are now part of our daily lives or wait just over the horizon of the very near future.
+This is a direct question – and a stark reminder that the answers will depend on the small decisions that each one of us makes in our daily lives, about our tolerance for technology, our foundational values, and the nature of our dreams and nightmares.
+Technologies formerly found only in the realm of science fiction are now part of our daily lives or wait just over the horizon in the very near future.
 Each of these new technologies has the potential for great good or unintended negative consequences.
 We asked people to engage with this spectrum, and to place themselves in an emerging future that reacts to their own emotions and fears.

 Interior Design Show 2018

 How Bright is Our Future? asks the public how they feel about emerging technologies, where their fears and hopes lie, and what our place in this new world will be.